10 facts for buying coffee for the Office

 The imported coffee has spent the best part of 8 weeks in a very hot container.

-The temperatures inside a shipping container can reach 65 C - well above the recommended 20 C required for storage of fresh roasted coffee beans.
+The temperatures inside a shipping container can reach 65 C - well above the recommended 20 C required to store fresh roasted coffee beans.

 Along with oxygen and moisture, heat also accelerates the staling effect.